 Romancing Miss Brontë is a fascinating portrayal of an extraordinary woman whose life and work articulated our deepest human longing: to love and be loved in return.

-Juliet Gael was raised in the Midwest and obtained her M.A. in French literature before pursuing graduate film studies at USC and English literature at UCLA in Los Angeles, California.
-She has lived abroad for more than fifteen years, primarily… More about Juliet Gael
+Juliet Gael was raised in the Midwest and obtained her MA in French literature before pursuing graduate film studies at USC and English literature at UCLA.
+She has lived abroad for more than 15 years, primarily in Paris, where she… More about Juliet Gael